biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	...

-The last two rows of the config file indicate which container needs to be used.
+The last two rows of the config file indicate which containers to use.
-In this example, it is pulling it from `DockerHub <https://hub.docker.com/>__.
+In this example, -- and be default if the repository is not specified, -- a container is pulled from the DockerHub.
 In case you want to use a singularity container, you can indicate where to store the local image by using the **singularity.cacheDir** option.

 .. code-block:: groovy